ptomulik/testmd/rst/README.rst

 `customers <http://www.mpcci.de/reference-projects/mpcci-customers.html>`_
 from several engineering fields have used the MpCCI solutions.

-MpCCI software is a be **closed-source**, **non-free**, distributed as object code under a `scapos EULA license <http://www.mpcci.de/fileadmin/mpcci/download/LicenseAgreements/MpCCI-20110302-scapos-End-User-License-Agreement.pdf>`_.
+MpCCI software is a **closed-source**, **non-free** solution.
+It's distributed as object code under a `scapos EULA license <http://www.mpcci.de/fileadmin/mpcci/download/LicenseAgreements/MpCCI-20110302-scapos-End-User-License-Agreement.pdf>`_.
 There are three types of the license:

 - commercial (12 months),